 Fed up with those huge modern developments with endless screaming kids, crowded pool and gardens?

 Maybe we have exactly what you are seeking.

-A very popular corner South and West-facing apartment in a large, handsome villa overlooking the Ocean.
+A very popular corner South and West-facing apartment with great sea views in a large, handsome villa overlooking the Ocean.
 The Villa comprises a total of 4 apts.
 There are 2 x 2 bed, 1 x 1 bed and the best thing is that the owners (the writers) live on site in the 4th unit and they are really great, knowledgeable people!!!

-They currently have 103 reviews on Flipkey (part of TripAdvisor), 97 of which are 5* and we have put out a 'hit' contract on the other 6!!!
+They currently have 40 reviews on Flipkey (part of TripAdvisor), most of which are 5*

 Apartments are all well equipped and always spotless.
 As we are at the end of a cul-de-sac, it is virtually traffic-free.